Navigraph/msfs-navigation-data-interface/README.md

   - `aircraft/` includes a base aircraft to test in the sim
   - `gauge/` includes a very simple TypeScript instrument to communicate with the WASM module
 - `src/`
-  - Contains the source for the navdata interface (and soon the JS library)
+  - `js` Includes source code for the JS interface for using the sdk
+  - `test` Includes code for testing the JS and Rust code using a Node runtime
-  - `wasm_navdata_interface` includes the Rust source code for the WASM module
+  - `wasm` includes the Rust source code for the WASM module which handles the database interface

 ## Including in Your Aircraft